heremaps/here-data-sdk-cpp/README.md

 ## Dependencies

-The table below lists the dependencies of the HERE OLP SDK for C++.
+The table below lists the dependencies of the HERE Data SDK for C++.

 | Library              | Minimum version |
 | :------------------- | :-------------- |